b-dont/btp.dev/content/lists.md

 +++
 title = "Lists"
-description = "Reading list, blog roll, podcasts, and other media"
+description = "Reading list, blog roll, podcasts, and other stuff I like."
 +++